muratk5n/thirdwave/en/2018/09/public-education.md

 equipment sent to her by DOE.

-Author can choose to point to someone else's work for content, e.g. for algebra video lectures s/he can choose Khanacademy videos and have them used instead of his own recording.
+Author can choose to point to someone else's work for content, e.g. for algebra video lectures s/he can choose freely available videos, have them used instead of his own recording.

 It is important to have a researcher to generate content (or choose one suitable), because only someone who knows a subject througly can